Guitar power chords

-Power chords are very similar to barre chords.
-As you remember, barre chords (and other chord formations) are comprised of R-3-5.
+Guitar power chords are very similar to barre chords.
+As you learned by now.
+Barre chords (and other chord formations) are comprised of R-3-5.
 Power chords are simply R-5.
-Power chords are not considered true chords since they lack the 3rd and are called dyads.
+Power chords are not recognize as true chords, like other chords.
+Because they don’t have the 3rd tone and they are call dyads.
 It makes sense, dy meaning 2.
 Continue reading

-A minor 7th chord is just like the major 7th only with the minor chord formation formula.
+A minor 7th open chords are just like the major 7th only with the minor chord formation formula.
 Let’s take a look at what this looks like.
 A C minor scale is C D Eb F G Ab Bb C, Root = C, 3rd = Eb, 5th = G, and 7th = Bb.
 The formula for this chord construct is R-3b-5-7.
-Just like the major 7th chord, a standard triad is built out of the R-3b-5 and the 7th tone is added in.
+Just like the major 7th chord.
+Standard triad consist out of the R-3b-5 and the 7th tone is added in.

 MINOR OPEN CHORDS